-If you are using an unsupported protocol to access a DFS junction, you see something that looks like a small file, but you are unable to read or open it.
+If you are using an unsupported protocol to access a DFS junction, you see something that looks

 11.13 Deleting the Junction

 Deleting a junction removes the junction file and the trustees, trustee rights, and inherited rights filters that are explicitly set on the junction.
 It does not delete the data or trustee settings in the target location.